About VLA

 Are UIL activities offered?

-Students in virtual learning currently do not have the option to participate in UIL activities.
+Students in virtual learning currently do not have the option to participate in UIL activities at this time.

 Is technology provided to Virtual Learning students?